-Defendants made misrepresentations (both affirmatively and by omission) to FSSV and Vitullo; Defendants knew that FSSV and Vitullo would rely on those acts and/or omissions; FSSV and Vitullo did in fact rely and reasonably rely on their mutual
+Defendants made misrepresentations (both affirmatively and by omission) to Plaintiffs; Defendants knew that Plaintiffs would rely on those acts and/or omissions; Plaintiffs did in fact rely and reasonably rely on their mutual understanding of the parties' agreements when Plaintiffs prosecuted the Chase Lawsuit to completion; and "but for" Defendants' misrepresentations to Plaintiffs, the latter have been damaged.

-In November 2015, Defendant Christopher McNeill, acting on behalf of and with the authority of Defendant Block & Garden, represented in a meeting with Vitullo, Stephen Hopper, and others that (1) he would represent Hopper and Wassmer solely on the Partition Lawsuit and not for a trial of the Chase Lawsuit; and (2) he understood and agreed that FSSV would enter into a separate, direct contingency contract with Hopper and Wassmer.
+In November 2015, Defendant Christopher McNeill, acting on behalf of and with the authority of Defendant Block & Garden, represented in a meeting with Vitullo, Stephen Hopper, and others that (1) he would represent Hopper and Wassmer solely on the partition lawsuit and not for a trial of Chase; and (2) he understood that FSSV would enter into a direct contingency contract with FSSV.
 However, Defendants' McNeill and Block & Garden ostensibly had a plan to violate these representations.
-Defendants McNeill and Block & Garden failed to disclose that they would later falsely claim that (1) they represented Hopper and Wassmer during the trial of the Chase Lawsuit; (2) they would falsely claim they hired Vitullo for that trial; and (3) that they would deny ever knowing that FSSV had a direct contingency contract with Wassmer and Hopper.
+Defendants McNeill and Block & Garden failed to disclose that they would later falsely claim that (1) they represented Hopper and Wassmer during the trial of the Chase Lawsuit; (2) they would falsely claim they hired Vitullo for that trial; and (3) that they would deny ever knowing that FSSV had a direct contingency contract with FSSV.
 When Defendants' McNeill and Block & Garden made these representations and omissions, they knew that such representations and omissions were false and material and/or made such representations and omissions recklessly, as a positive assertion, without knowledge of their truth.
-Defendants made these representations with the intent that FSSV and Vitullo rely on these representations.
-FSSV and Vitullo relied on such representations and omissions in contracting directly with Hopper and Wassmer and by trying the Chase Lawsuit to verdict and through settlement.
-Such representations caused FSSV and Vitullo injury, for which they now sue.
+Defendants made these representations with the intent that Plaintiffs rely on these representations.
+Plaintiffs relied on such representations and omissions in contracting directly with Hopper and Wassmer and by trying the Chase Lawsuit to verdict and through settlement.
+Such representations caused Plaintiffs' injury, for which they now sue.